 You’ll dive in the Gulf of Porto, right next to Scandola Nature Reserve.
 The seabeds are among Corsica’s most beautiful, and you’ll discover an amazing wildlife.
 Open your eyes and try to spot groupers, moray eels or crayfish shoals!

-And if you’re an experienced diver, you can even dive down to 20 meters and discover the remains of an old coal mine.
+And if you’re an experienced diver, you can even dive down to 20 meters and discover a coal boat wreck.

 The 6 best things to do around Porto

 Now that you’ve visited Porto, the Calanques de Piana and Scandola Nature Reserve, you should take some time to discover Porto’s surroundings.

 Here is the list of the 6 best things to do around Porto.